NetDenizen/booru-wizard/README.md

 * Consider replacing the tab navigation functionality with tab completion for autocomplete fields.
 The navigation could still be achieved with a modifier key.

+* It may greatly improve memorization of keybinds by listing them in the tooltips for the relevant field.

 ### Open

 * I've considered adding more features to the image-viewer itself, such as the ability to zoom, and the ability to display animation. - Zooming implemented.
 Animation would likely involve complicated integration with ffmpeg libraries. wx animation support is too inconsistent between platforms.
 Specifically, the necessary methods are not supported for GTK.